-You can measure ausculatory blood pressure by using a stethoscope, with automatic cuff inflation and deflation by this unit.
+You can measure auscultatory blood pressure by using a stothoscope, with automatic cuff inflation and deflation sunt.
 Because the cuff pressures during deflation are displayed digitally and synchronized with the heart beat, they can be read with accuracy.
-After taking systolic reading you can accelerate cuff deflation to shorten measurement time.
+After taking systolic reading you can accelerate cuff deflation to shorton measurement, thinc.